 During the final hearing, you may be called upon to give evidence and be cross-examined.
 It is crucial therefore that you are completely honest during the whole process up until this point, and you may feel it necessary to appoint barristers to represent you.

 We understand that you will already be feeling vulnerable following your separation, and if you are not able to make an agreement with your former partner or spouse, you may also be feeling confused and unsure where to turn.
 We are able to guide you through the process of financial orders, helping you collate the wide range of information and documentation you will need, ensuring you are equipped for any hearings or court appearances you may need to make.

 We are also able to offer Mediation Information Assessment Meetings to ascertain whether mediation may be an option to resolve your disagreements.

-Find out more about our family mediation team and how they can help you here, or contact our team on 023 8071 7431 or email email@example.com.
+Find out more about our Family Mediation team and how they can help you by contacting us today on 023 8071 7431 or email email@example.com.